Oral history

 Fighting for our Rights: Managed a HLF funded oral history project with Kingston Centre for Independent Living, 2016-18

-Punk London: Conducting interviews with punks for the Museum of London's Punk London programme, 2016
+Punk London: Conducting interviews with punks for London Museum’s Punk London programme, 2016

-Tattoo London: Contemporary interviews with London-based tattoo artists for the Museum of London, 2015
+Tattoo London: Interviewing tattoo artists about their practice for London Museum (then Museum of London), 2015